thuasta/thuai-8/sdk/cpp/README.md

 ### Write Your Code

-You can write your code in `logic.cc`.
+You can write your code in `logic.cpp`.
 For experienced developers, you can also modify any other files in the project.

 ### Run

-If you modify the code in `main.cc`, this section may be invalid.
+If you modify the code in `main.cpp`, this section may be invalid.

 Run the following command to start the agent: